HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 Lighthouse computes a score for each audit, ranging from 0% to 100%, and those scores are then factored into the overall scores.
 The caching score is based on potential byte savings.
 When we examine the Lighthouse results, we can get a perspective of how many sites are doing well with their cache policies.

-**Placeholder for Figure 19: Distribution of Lighthouse audit scores for the "uses-long-cache-ttl" for mobile web pages.**
+**Placeholder for Figure 19: Distribution of Lighthouse audit scores for the `uses-long-cache-ttl` for mobile web pages.**
 {{ figure_markup(
   image="17_cache_ttl_lighthouse_score.png",
-  caption="Distribution of Lighthouse audit scores for the "uses-long-cache-ttl" for mobile web pages.", description="A bar chart showing the distribution of Lighthouse audit scores for the "uses-long-cache-ttl" for mobile web pages.
+  caption="Distribution of Lighthouse audit scores for the `uses-long-cache-ttl` for mobile web pages.", description="A bar chart showing the distribution of Lighthouse audit scores for the `uses-long-cache-ttl` for mobile web pages.
 37.5% of the responses have a score less than 0.10, 28.8% have a score between 0.10-0.39, 17.7% have a score between 0.40-0.79, and 12.1% have a score between 0.80-0.99.
 3.3% have a score of 1 and 0.6% have no score.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvridledKYJT8mHVVa5-x_TllkwbPsOaDg66iMWafxJq-KSLLfSHUaA6VoMyLnp9FFJ48vePGpiWQ5/pubchart?oid=637059966&format=interactive", sheets_gid="203111117", sql_file="cache_ttl_lighthouse_score.sql"